The top ten things you don’t know about the CCTSIWendy Meyer | CCTSI Sep 14, 2021

-Here at the CCTSI, we like to think that ‘to know us is to love us’.
-So now that the academic year has started, it’s a great time to introduce ourselves to the newbies on campus, and to re-introduce ourselves to the rest of you.
+Here at the CCTSI, we think that ‘to know us is to love us.’
+So now that the academic year has started, it’s a great time to introduce ourselves to the newbies on campus and re-introduce ourselves to the rest of you.

 1. CCTSI stands for the Colorado Clinical and Translational Sciences Institute.